verry02/Advanced-Machine-Learning/README.md

 Link to the slides: https://bit.ly/4aaWCK6

-Link to this document: https://bit.ly/49UOmhK
+Link to the official document: https://bit.ly/49UOmhK

 The project focuses on addressing the Natural Language Queries (NLQ) task within egocentric videos, as outlined in the Ego4D benchmark.